Sew a Tote Bag

 Now, press the side seam to one side (it doesn't matter which side).
-Then, rotate the bag around your ironing board so that you can do the same with the other seam allowance.
+Then, rotate the bag around your ironing board so that you can do the same with the other seam seam.

 Turn under the top edge of the bag by 0.5 inches (1.3 cm).
 Press the fold.
-Do this all the way around the top edge of your bag.
-When you get to a seam allowance, simply press the seam allowance to one side and then do the fold.
+Do this all the way along the top edge of your bag.

 To secure the fold, place some pins at a 90 degree angle to the top edge of your bag.
-(Dana doesn't do this, but it will be easier for you to sew the fold if it's pinned in place).
+(Dana doesn't do this, but it will be easier for you to sew your hem if it's pinned in place).

 Now, you're going the sew the hem!
-Put masking tape or washi tape about 1/16 inch from the 1 inch mark on your needle plate (as your hem is 1 inch wide, and you want to sew 1/16 inch away from the edge of your hem.
+You're going to use the same method you used with your napkin.
+Put masking tape or washi tape about 1/16 inch (2 mm) away from the 1 inch (2.5 cm) mark on your needle plate (as your hem is 1 inch (2.5 cm) wide and you want to sew 1/16 inch (2 mm) away from the edge of your hem).

 Remove the extension table from your sewing machine (refer to the manual that came with your sewing machine if you're not sure how to take it off).
-It's always a good idea to do this with items you're sewing 'tubular' items (like the hems on bags, pillowcases, and trousers), as your item can move freely around (and under) your machine as you're sewing.
+It's always a good idea to do this with items that are tubular, as your item can move freely around the arm of your machine as you're sewing.

 You're now ready to start stitching!
 Remember to backstitch at the beginning and end of your stitching - and also remember not to sew over any pins!

 You're now going to sew your straps on - the last step!